 - $20,000 coverage per person for uninsured and underinsured motorist

-In addition to that standard 25/50/20, Illinois also requires drivers to have $20,000 of coverage per person for uninsured and underinsured motorists.
-This is to protect you if you are injured or incur property damage caused by someone who has no — or not enough — insurance.
-Not every state has this, but in Illinois, your policy will automatically include it.
+In addition to the standard 25/50/20 liability insurance, Illinois requires drivers to have $20,000 of uninsured/ underinsured motorist coverage.
+This protects you if you’re injured or incur property damage caused by someone who has zero (or not enough) insurance.
+Not every state requires UM/ UIM coverage, but it’s automatically included in Illinois.

-Unless you’re driving an ancient junker that’s not worth very much, you’ll also want to explore two additional types of coverage: collision and comprehensive.
+Unless you’re driving a beater car that’s not worth much, you’ll also want to explore two additional types of coverage: collision and comprehensive.

 If your car still has significant value, you’d be wise to consider these additional coverages to avoid being caught short if the worst happens.

 If you’re an Illinois driver, it’s important to understand comparative negligence.
 Here’s what that means: